Savvy Strategies to Survive Staying with Family Over the Holidays

 You probably don’t think twice about what you pack for sleepwear at a hotel, but you might want something a little more modest if you’re staying in someone’s home.
 Don’t forget to pack pajamas and a robe you won’t be embarrassed to be seen in for those middle-of-the-night bathroom trips.

-Try to make your visit as easy on the host as possible.
+Try to make your visit as easy as possible for the host.
 Just because it’s your family doesn’t mean they’re responsible for cleaning up after you and cooking every meal.
 Show up with a restaurant gift card to let them know a few meals are on you, or offer to go grocery shopping and cook for everyone while you’re there.

 Your presence is not your present.
-Make sure to show appreciation to your host for putting you up.
-A thank you note or gift is always a nice gesture.
+Be sure to show your appreciation to your host for accommodating you.
+A thank-you note or gift is always a nice gesture.

 Some good host gift ideas include a bottle of wine and a wine chiller, a gift basket full of tasty treats, an easy-to-care-for plant, or a framed family photo.